Can I Build A Roof Over My Heat Pump?

 Roof Over Heat Pump Outdoor Unit

-This makeshift roof (not even really a roof) over this heat pump completely violated manufacturers instructions.
-I informed my customer and they removed it.
+This makeshift roof (not even really a roof) over this heat pump completely violated the manufacturer’s instructions.
+I informed my customer, and they removed it.

 Every heat pump manufacturer has installation instructions that are available online.
-In these instructions you will find a section called “clearances”.
-If you follow that guideline your warranty will be intact and you will be able to build a roof over your heat pump according to the specifications that your manufacturer has engineered to protect provide the equipment with the proper air flow.
+In these instructions, you will find a section called “clearances.”
+If you follow that guideline, your warranty will be intact, and you can build a roof over your heat pump according to the specifications that your manufacturer has engineered to protect and provide the equipment with the proper airflow.

 Goodman Installation Instructions Require 60″ Between The Top Of The Unit And Obstructions Above

-I have found installation instructions online for nearly every model I’ve ever worked on.
-You can too.
+I have found installation instructions online for nearly every model I’ve worked on.
+You can, too.
 Just do an internet search for your model number followed by the words “installation instructions”, then look for “clearances”.

-Under the section titled clearances you will find all the information you need to keep enough air flow all around your outdoor unit, including the top.
+Under the section titled Clearances, you will find all the information you need to keep enough airflow around your outdoor unit, including the top.

 The distance from the unit to your cover will vary depending on your manufacturer.
 Using the correct distance for your unit will keep your warranty in effect.

-Believe me when I say this “Online forums are not very dependable when looking for this information.
+Believe me when I say, “Online forums are not very dependable when looking for this information.

-When you read the forum’s for this information, each contributor is telling everyone else to make the clearance to different dimensions.
+When you read the forums for this information, each contributor tells everyone else to make the clearance to different dimensions.
 That’s the problem.
 Take the time to find your specific data regarding your heat pump and protect your warranty.

-Some warmer areas where heat pumps are often used would not even need any type of cover.
-Also in certain climates water vapor is pushed up into the cover and eve of the house causing issues with mold and maintenance.
-But, in areas where snow and ice are a problem, a covering of some kind can greatly aid in keeping the heat pump clear of snow and ice falling off a roof.
+Some warmer areas where heat pumps are often used would not need any cover.
+Also, in certain climates, water vapor is pushed up into the cover and eve of the house, causing issues with mold and maintenance.
+But, in areas where snow and ice are a problem, a covering of some kind can significantly aid in keeping the heat pump clear of snow and ice falling off a roof.

-Their are basically two types of heat pumps used in residential applications when considering a roof over your unit and they are quite different.
+Two types of heat pumps are used in residential applications when considering a roof over your unit, and they are very different.

 • Top discharge